othercriteria/lif/README.md

   in 2.7.9 and 3.4.3)
 * A terminal that can handle [curses](http://en.wikipedia.org/wiki/Curses_%28programming_library%29)
-* Time that it will take for a horribly inefficient implementation to do its work
+* Time that it will take for a horribly slow implementation to do its work